Best trails in Port Campbell National Park

 Which trail has the most elevation gain in Port Campbell National Park?

-If you're looking for elevation gain, Port Campbell National Park has you covered.
-Gables Lookout to Twelve Apostles via Great Ocean Walk boasts the most elevation gain with 1,571 ft of total ascent.
-The park's runner-up is Twelve Apostles to Princetown via Great Ocean Walk, which will get you 1,000 ft of elevation gain.
+Gables Lookout to Twelve Apostles via Great Ocean Walk has the most elevation gain with 1,571 ft of total ascent.
+The park's runner-up is Great Ocean Walk: Devil’s Kitchen to 12 Apostles, which has 1,167 ft of elevation gain.

 Are there camping trails available in Port Campbell National Park?